Cheap Term Life Insurance Quotes with Rock Bottom Rates

 Truth: Like most things in the finance world, the amount of coverage you need really depends on your individual situation.
 In addition to considering how much your current income is, you should also look at your age, medical bills you may have, any debts you have, if you may have any future obligations, whether or not you are insuring anyone else, etc.

-Nobody knows what the future has in store so you should have enough of a face amount to cover additional debt you may have that was not taken into consideration originally.
+Nobody knows what the future has in store so you should have enough of a face amount to cover some additional debt you may develop.

 You should also evaluate your cash flow.
 Take a realistic look at the amount of money you have coming in and how much you have going out.
 All these factors can help determine a more accurate coverage amount than just “double your salary.”
 Some financial experts recommend up to 10X your annual income.
 Your face amount has to be determined on a case by case basis.